A Showcase for Local and International Talent

 The SAM Seminar Series provides a showcase and forum for local and international scholars, researchers, industry practitioners and creative artists.
 We have a mix of presenters, ranging from those early in their career to the well-established, who present their work and engage in conversations ranging from emergent storytelling in the digital age to refugees in the media.

-Our seminars are a regular part of the annual schedule for the School of the Arts & Media and are interdisciplinary, so no matter what subject area you’re studying, we’ll have something that will appeal to you.
+Our seminars are interdisciplinary, so no matter what subject area you’re studying, we’ll have something that will appeal to you.
 Seminars are open to everyone, including academic staff, researchers, visiting scholars and students at any level of study.

 How do our SAM Seminars run?